niujiaojiao/bobwanglab/content/publication/1.JHM/index.md

 publication: "*Journal of Hazardous Materials, 324* (498-506)"
 #publication_short: "*BBA Reviews on Cancer, 2*(109-126)"

 abstract: Fish-killing harmful algal blooms (HABs) of Chattonella marina causes serious hazards and risks to fish farming and environment throughout the world.
+At present, it is necessary to explore cost-effective and recyclable materials for controlling C. marina blooms to reduce the cost and control the potential side effect to the environment.
+A novel earth-abundant natural magnetic sphalerite (NMS) for removing C. marina was systematically investigated, including the effect of NMS dosage, temperature, pH and salinity on algal removal efficiency.
+Algal cells could be rapidly removed by NMS (1–2 g/L) through adsorption and physical interaction.

 # Summary.
 An optional shortened abstract.
 summary:  The extreme genetic diversity in a single liver tumor implies clonal evolution under the non-Darwinian mode.